Mirror host

 • Cross-platform - different flavors of Unix can be managed together with a common set of tools, even crossing architectures.

-Layered design with multiple processes
+Layered and modular design with multiple processes

 • Three layers: drivers, server, clients.